 Six Mile Creek is one of the most famous—and most challenging—whitewater runs in the entire state of Alaska.
 Your heart will be pounding and your muscles burning as you paddle through rapids called “Big Rock Drop,” “Suckhole,” and “Let’s Make a Deal.”

-It’s a thrilling river, and no company has been guiding it longer than NOVA; for more than 30 years, their professional guides have been navigating this challenging stretch of Class IV and Class V whitewater.
-Their focus on safety and attention to detail is unmatched, using shore-based safety monitors and a safety boat.
+It’s a thrilling river, and no company has been guiding it longer than NOVA, having pioneered this trip almost 50 years ago!
+Their professional guides navigate this challenging stretch of Class IV and Class V whitewater with the highest standards in safety.
+Their focus and attention to detail is unmatched, using shore-based throw bag personnel and two safety boats on every trip.

 Options for Your Trip